 Should You Be Tested for Diabetes?

-Diabetes is the sixth leading cause of death in the U.S. It is also the leading cause of blindness, kidney failure and lower limb amputations in adults.
+The consequences can be serious — even deadly.
+Diabetes is a leading cause of blindness, kidney failure and lower limb amputations in adults.
 Having diabetes raises your risk for heart disease, stroke, nerve damage and gum disease.

 Risk factors for diabetes

-You are at an increased risk for type 2 diabetes if you:
+You may be at an increased risk for type 2 diabetes if you:

 - Are overweight